Pituitary Tumors Treatment (PDQ®)

 Treatment may include the following:

-Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with pituitary tumor.
+Check the list of NCI-supported cancer clinical trials that are now accepting patients with pituitary tumor.
 For more specific results, refine the search by using other search features, such as the location of the trial, the type of treatment, or the name of the drug.
 Talk with your doctor about clinical trials that may be right for you.
-General information about clinical trials is available from the NCI Web site.
+General information about clinical trials is available from the NCI website.

 To Learn More About Pituitary Tumors

 For general cancer information and other resources from the National Cancer Institute, see the following: